 There’s no tax for simply holding cryptocurrency.
 You won’t be charged until you dispose of your existing cryptocurrency or earn new cryptocurrency.

 Transferring crypto between wallets that you own is tax-free.
+However, you may pay taxes on fees paid to transfer your crypto.

-However, you should keep a detailed record of your cryptocurrency transfers so that you can calculate your capital gains and losses in a disposal event.
+You should keep a detailed record of your cryptocurrency transfers so that you can calculate your capital gains and losses in a disposal event.

 Selling cryptocurrency is a disposal event subject to capital gains tax.
 You’ll incur a capital gain or loss depending on how the price of your crypto changed since you originally received it.